Chengannur railway station

 Chengannur railway station (station code: CNGR) is an NSG–3 category Indian railway station in Thiruvananthapuram railway division of Southern Railway zone.
-It is located in Chengannur town of Kerala.
-It is one of the busiest stations in the –––Ernakulam route, primarily due to the Sabarimala pilgrims.
-Chengannur railway station mainly serves the people of Alappuzha and Pathanamthitta district.It is situated in Alappuzha District.
+It is located in Alappuzha district of Kerala.
+It is one of the busiest stations in the Kottayam-Kollam line, primarily due to the Sabarimala pilgrims.
+Chengannur railway station mainly serves the people of Alappuzha and Pathanamthitta districts.